leonjza/frida-boot/course/2-chapter-2/sleep.md

 [*] Done sleeping from Frida!
 ```

-Woa, you just instrumented your first application using Frida!
+Whoa, you just instrumented your first application using Frida!
 Pretty easy huh?

 ## attach under the hood

 Let's try and see how that was different from the `LD_PRELOAD` method.
 Attach `gdb` to the running instance of `pew` with `gdb -q -p $(pidof pew)`.

-If we were to check what the `sleep()` function looked like before and after Frida was attached, we would see the following differences to the prolouge of the function.
+If we were to check what the `sleep()` function looked like before and after Frida was attached, we would see the following differences to the prologue of the function.

 Before Frida: